 This kind of water softener works in a very similar way to the salt-based softener, except it utilizes potassium chloride in place of sodium.
 Many people prefer this option because, unlike with salt, our modern-day diets mean that we often don’t get enough potassium—and it’s an essential mineral for healthy human functioning.

 Suitable for homes which doesn’t use much water, a single-cylinder system goes through its regeneration cycle at night, so you can not rely on soft water to be available 24/7.
-These systems are cheaper than the twin-cylinder versions, but also less efficient in terms of production and salt use.
+These systems are cheaper than the twin-cylinder versions and less efficient in production and salt use.

 The best type of water softener for your garden is the potassium-based ion exchange water softener, as potassium is an essential element for a plant’s healthy growth, compared to sodium which, over time, can have a detrimental effect on plant life.